isomerpages/ogp-jessendra/index.md

       button: Button text
       url: /faq/
   - infopic:
-      title: "Get official answers on our  Q&A platform "
+      title: Get official answers on our  Q&A platform
       subtitle: HAVE QUESTIONS?
       id: infopic
       button: ASK US A QUESTION